SOUND AS INTANGIBLE HERITAGE:

 Cathedral acoustics represents a key part of Europe’s intangible cultural heritage at risk of being altered by architectural deterioration or restoration work.
 This multidisciplinary project, funded by the European Commission through the Marie Skłodowska-Curie Actions and hosted by the University of York, aims to preserve the acoustics of four English cathedrals, which represent the diversity of this group of heritage buildings, by characterising their acoustic behaviour through impulse response measurements as well as by recreating their sound environment throughout history using computer models.

 - Latest news -

-Acoustic measurement sessions at Ripon Cathedral16th February and 8th March 2019
+Acoustic measurement sessions at Ely cathedral24th July 2019

-Two acoustic measurement sessions were held in Ripon cathedral in order to capture the peculiar acoustic behaviour of this amazing building.
+The last acoustic measurement session as part of the CATHEDRAL ACOUSTICS project was held last July in Ely Cathedral with the aim of capture the acoustic behaviour of this magnificent building.
 Find more details in our EVENTS section.

 Amazing women in acoustics